dgl-prc/m_testing_adversatial_sample/README.md

 # Then,choose which attac manner you want to use.
 Here fgsm is selected.
 attackType:fgsm
 ```
-If gose well, you will see the following info after tape "Enter" on the keyboard :
+If everything goes well, you will see the following info after typing "Enter":

 ```
 =======>Please Check Parameters<=======